jsoxford/jsoxford/assets/speakerEmailTemplate.md

 Hello {name},

-Thank you for agreeing to speak at JS Oxford!
+Thank you for agreeing to speak at JSOxford!
 We are very much looking forward to you speaking on the {date}.
 I have collected some information for you about the venue and technical things.

 Venue
-We will be holding JS Oxford at The Story Museum. https://www.google.co.uk/maps?q=the+story+museum&biw=1280&bih=647&um=1&ie=UTF-8&sa=X&ved=0ahUKEwiMo6_nx63YAhWKI8AKHQxCBjsQ_AUICigB
+We will be holding JSOxford at The Story Museum. https://www.google.co.uk/maps?q=the+story+museum&biw=1280&bih=647&um=1&ie=UTF-8&sa=X&ved=0ahUKEwiMo6_nx63YAhWKI8AKHQxCBjsQ_AUICigB

 How to get there